mavalderrama/AI-flood-prediction-system/README.md

-# Edge Computing Artificial Neural Network
+# AI Powered Flood Prediction System
 This implementation of an IoT Edge Computing System can predict a flood and dinamically reconfigure its hardware based on the data load

 # VIVADO HLS Hardware ANN IP Core